cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 #### Desnap Operator

-To convert a snapshot back into a regular value, you can use the `desnap` operator `*`, which serves as the opposite of the `@` operator: the snapshot value is copied to a new variable.
+To convert a snapshot back into a regular variable, you can use the `desnap` operator `*`, which serves as the opposite of the `@` operator.

-It's important to note that during this conversion process, the value it points to is copied into a new variable.
-This enables multiple uses of the underlying value without concerns about ownership transfers.
-This also means that the value pointed to by the snapshot must be copyable (which is not the case for Arrays, as they don't implement `Copy`).
+Only `Copy` types can be desnapped.
+However, in the general case, because the value is not modified, the new variable created by the `desnap` operator reuses the old value, and so desnapping is a completely free operation, just like `Copy`.

 In the following example, we want to calculate the area of a rectangle, but we don't want to take ownership of the rectangle in the `calculate_area` function, because we might want to use the rectangle again after the function call.
 Since our function doesn't mutate the rectangle instance, we can pass the snapshot of the rectangle to the function, and then transform the snapshots back into values using the `desnap` operator `*`.